-Furbearer Hunters (no trapping allowed)
+Furbearer Hunting and Calling ONLY (no trapping allowed)

-If you only hunt furbearers (you will not be setting traps or snares), you are required to complete the Hunt Only Course (New Mexico Furbearer Hunt Course).
+If you only hunt furbearers (you will not be setting traps or snares), you are required to complete the Hunt Only Course (New Mexico Furbearer Hunt Course) through your NMDGF account at onlinesales.wildlife.state.nm.us.
 This is an abbreviated version of the New Mexico Furbearer Law and Species Identification Course which covers only the information applicable to hunting furbearers.
 You must successfully pass a course quiz before a license can be purchased.
-The course materials and quiz can be found online by logging onto your NMDGF account and selecting 'Trapper Education'.

 The Hunt Only Course does not cover trapping and does not satisfy the requirements to set traps or snares in New Mexico.
-If you think you might trap at any time in the future, you should complete the New Mexico Trapper Education Course which meets all furbearer hunting and trapping requirements.
+If you think you might trap at any time in the future, you should complete the New Mexico Trapper Education Course, which meets all furbearer hunting and trapping requirements.
 It is illegal to set any trap or snare without having completed an approved trapper education course.
 NMDGF encourages all furbearer hunters to take the full New Mexico Trapper Education Course.

 Foothold trap placed flush with the surface of the ground.

 NMDGF photo.